 Officer acquitted of murder in shooting death of Ta'Kiya Young, pregnant Black mother accused of shoplifting

-An Ohio officer who shot and killed a pregnant Black mother in a supermarket parking lot after she was accused of shoplifting has been acquitted of all charges, including murder.
+An Ohio officer who shot and killed a pregnant Black mother in a supermarket parking lot after she was accused of shoplifting has been acquitted of all charges, including murder, after multiple days of deliberation.

 Grubb and Moynihan had approached Young's parked car on Aug.
 24, 2023, about a report that she was suspected of stealing alcohol from a Kroger store in the Columbus suburb.
 She partially lowered her window and protested as both officers cursed at her and yelled at her to get out.
 Bodycam video showed Grubb had his left hand on the car's hood while pointing his gun at her with his right.
 Young could be heard asking them, "Are you going to shoot me?"